 There was a hole in facts running around researchers and scientists.
 A lot of missing information, and truths about challenges not being put out as it should be.
 Rafay realized that had there been a platform that allows documentation of facts, he could have received a lot of help from peers and like-minded people.
 “I a wasted a lot of time and money to prove myself right,” he says.

-“The interesting fact is all my researchers and scientist coworkers made mistakes as well and it was hard to produce positive results because we do not have enough data.”
+“The interesting fact is all my researchers and scientist coworkers made mistakes as well Because it was hard to produce positive results because we do not have enough data.”

-At that moment he felt that he needed to find a place where he could have his questions answered and not be penalized for thinking outside of the box.
-Throughout his time as a PhD student, he saw scientists and researchers lacked proper communication, and they were making the same mistakes repeatedly which could have easily been fixed if others could share their work publicly.
+At that moment he felt that he needed to find a place where he could have his questions answered and not penalized for thinking outside of the box.
+Throughout his time as a Ph.D. student, he saw scientists and researchers lacked proper communication.
+Also, they were making the same mistakes repeatedly which could have easily fixed if others could share their work publicly.

 “Students like us did not have access to data-sets, which could have helped us in finding a quicker solution.
 It is not only about research, wasted efforts and funds have seen many research projects not being funded due to the lack of enough data-sets.”

 Soon after, Rafay moved to the land of opportunities, Silicon Valley, USA.
 He had a limited visa and made the train station his home.
 “I knew I had to find a solution quick.
 I started working as an engineer at a Fortune 500 Company and simultaneously working on my dream, Research Planet.”